btsimonh/node-windows-root-certs/readme.md

 ## In a coporate envionment

 If they have a WAF (Web Application Firewall - a man in the middle), the root certificate for the WAF is often installed as a certificate in Windows.
-NodeJS has now access to this certifcate, and so nodeJS based applications will fail without special measures.
+NodeJS has no access to this certifcate, and so nodeJS based applications will fail without special measures.

 ## You need to https or tls to a server with a self signed certificate